Why drones can be deadly during fires - NewsBreak

 Drones also prolong the amount of time it takes to fight a fire.
 If an unauthorized drone is detected, all authorized aircraft must land due to safety issues.

 “…in many cases, wildfires become larger when aircraft are not able to drop fire retardant, water, monitor wildfires from above, or provide tactical information to firefighters,” NIFC explains.
-“Homes and other values at risk could burn needlessly, firefighters or others could be injured, or worst of all, a fatal accident could occur.”Where to find updates during a fire in Southern Colorado
+“Homes and other values at risk could burn needlessly, firefighters or others could be injured, or worst of all, a fatal accident could occur.”Video shows ‘hero’ semi driver, unable to brake, narrowly avoid Ohio school bus

 In addition, per the U.S. Code of Federal Regulations, 43 CFR 9212.1(f), it is illegal to r esist or interfere with the efforts of firefighter(s) to extinguish a fire.